bpkleer/einstieg-in-r/wbt/lb1/content/chapter1/_index.en.md

 ---
-title: "Einstieg in die Datenwelt"
+title: "Introduction to the World of Data"
 menuTitle: "Start"
 chapter: true
 pre: "1. "
 weight: 100
 ---

-### Kapitel 1
+### Chapter 1

-# Einstieg in die Datenwelt
+# Introduction to the World of Data

-In diesem Kapitel werden wir kurz Grundlegendes zum Umgang mit Dateien wiederholen und den Einstieg in RStudio machen.
+In this chapter, we will briefly review the basics of working with files and get started with RStudio.

-{{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-r/-/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}
+{{% buttonShare href="https://gitlab.com/bpkleer/introduction-to-r/-/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}

 {{% buttonShare href="mailto:" icon="fas fa-paper-plane" %}} {{% /buttonShare %}}